Banner AvioConsult

 Boeing 747-258F, Netherlands, 4 October 1992

 Shortly after takeoff, both engines on the right wing (#3 and #4) separated from the wing due to a fuse pin failure in pylon #3.
-The pilots decided to return to the airport immediately and initiated a right hand turn (in the direction of the 'dead' engines).
-The asymmetrical loss of weight of engines and pylons could obviously be compensated for by the ailerons and a high enough airspeed.
-During the second right hand turn, required to position for the requested runway, the airspeed was decreased, obviously to a value below the actual lateral or directional minimum control speed VMCA2, the minimum control speed if two engines are inoperative, upon which control of the airplane was lost and the airplane crashed in a residential area in Amsterdam.
+The pilots decided to return to the airport immediately and initiated a right hand turn.
+The asymmetrical loss of weight of engines and pylons could obviously be compensated for by the ailerons, loss of lift of the damaged right wing and a high enough airspeed.
+During the second right hand turn, required to position at a longer distance from the requested landing runway, the throttles werd advanced to (near) full thrust while the bank angle was 25°, upon which lateral control of the airplane was lost and the airplane crashed in a residential area in Amsterdam.
+During the turn, the actual VMCA2, the minimum control speed if two engines are inoperative, had obviously increased above the Indicated Airspeed (260 kt).

 In civil aviation regulations (part 25.149), only VMCA exists (for one engine inoperative).
 VMCA2 was deleted from the civil regulations, but still exists in military regulations, and definitely also in-flight, and causes catastrophes if not observed, like in this accident.

-The formal accident investigation report does neither discuss the air minimum control speed for one inoperative engine (VMCA) nor for two engines inoperative (VMCA2).
+The formal public accident investigation report (No. 92-11) does neither discuss the air minimum control speed for one inoperative engine (VMCA) nor for two engines inoperative (VMCA2).

 Refer to the Paper Airplane Control and Accident Investigation after Engine Failure that AvioConsult presents on the Downloads page of this website to learn about improving procedures, definitions and engine-out training.

 The huge effect of bank angle on VMCA and VMCA2 was neither considered by the pilots, nor by the accident investigators.
 They might have never been taught that an airplane is only certified for straight flight when one or more engines are inoperative while the airspeed is low, and the thrust setting on the opposite engine(s) is (increased to) maximum.
-During turns, the sideslip increases and cannot be counteracted by vertical tail with rudder, because the regulations do not require to size the vertical tail large enough for making turns.
-In addition, a bank angle larger than 10° may lead to a fin stall, causing the loss of directional control.
+And that the actual VMCA, i.e. the VMCA that they will encounter in-flight, will increase considerable when banking.
+In addition, a bank angle larger than 10° into the operating engine(s) may lead to a fin stall, causing the loss of directional control, if the rudder is not reversed and the speed is too low.
 The effect of bank angle is calculated and illustrated in Paper The Effect of Bank Angle and Weight on VMCA that is also available for download:

 Download this paper | Top